History of Lesotho: Kingdom of Lesotho

+Transition to democracy

+Lekhanya announced the establishment of the National Constituent Assembly to formulate a new constitution for Lesotho to return the country to democratic, civilian rule by June 1992.
+Before this transition, however, Lekhanya was ousted in 1991 by a mutiny of junior army officers that left Phisoane Ramaema as Chairman of the Military Council.

 Because Moshoeshoe II initially refused to return to Lesotho under the new rules of the government in which the King was endowed only with ceremonial powers, Moshoeshoe's son was installed as King Letsie III.
 In 1992, Moshoeshoe II returned to Lesotho as a regular citizen until 1995 when King Letsie abdicated the throne in favor of his father.
 After Moshoeshoe II died in a car accident in 1996, King Letsie III ascended to the throne again.

 In 1993, a new constitution was implemented leaving the King without any executive authority and proscribing him from engaging in political affairs.
 Multiparty elections were then held in which the BCP ascended to power with a landslide victory.
 Prime Minister Ntsu Mokhehle headed the new BCP government that had gained every seat in the 65-member National Assembly.
 In early 1994, political instability increased as first the army, followed by the police and prison services, engaged in mutinies.
 In August 1994, King Letsie III, in collaboration with some members of the military, staged a coup, suspended Parliament, and appointed a ruling council.
 As a result of domestic and international pressures, however, the constitutionally elected government was restored within a month.

 In 1995, there were isolated incidents of unrest, including a police strike in May to demand higher wages.
 For the most part, however, there were no serious challenges to Lesotho's constitutional order in the 1995-96 period.
 In January 1997, armed soldiers put down a violent police mutiny and arrested the mutineers.